-Expert 6: Dr. Joanna Burger, Professor, Division of Life Sciences, Rutgers University, Piscataway, New Jersey
+Expert #6: Dr. Joanna Burger, Professor, Division of Life Sciences, Rutgers University, Piscataway, New Jersey

 Dr. Joanna Burger has a distinguished research and teaching career that spans three decades.
-She has contributed greatly to our understanding of water-bird ecology and behavior and the effects of metals and other toxic substances on animals.
+She has contributed greatly to the understanding of waterbird ecology and behavior and the effects of metals and other toxic substances on animals.
 Her research and scholarly activities have been extremely diverse and numerous and have recently included aspects of ecological risk assessment, a subject of emerging importance in South Florida.
 She is a highly productive research scientist, with over 70 books and book chapters and about four hundred refereed publications.
-The unusual depth and breadth of her experience as a biologist, ecologist and toxicologist allowed her to contribute greatly to the review of the 2001 Everglades Consolidated Report; her unique understanding of wading-bird ecology was a valuable asset to this review.
+The unusual depth and breadth of her experience as a biologist, ecologist and toxicologist allowed her to contribute greatly to the review of the 2001 and 2002 Everglades Consolidated Reports; her unique understanding of wading bird ecology was a valuable asset to this review.
 Dr. Burger acted as the lead reviewer on mercury in the Everglades (Chapter 2).
-She also commented on wetland science and hydrology (Chapters 5 and 6).
+She also commented on wetland science and hydrology (chapters 4 and 6).

-Expert 7: Dr. E. Joseph Middlebrooks, Environmental Engineering Consultant, Lafayette, Colorado
+Expert #7: Dr. E. Joseph Middlebrooks, Environmental Engineering Consultant, Lafayette, Colorado

 Dr. Joseph Middlebrooks has a track record in science and engineering since 1966, involving a wide range of activities and responsibilities.
-He has extensive administrative experience at the University of Tulsa, Tennessee Technological University and Utah State University, demonstrating an excellent grasp of research and policy directions and needs in environmental engineering.
+He has extensive administrative experience at the University of Tulsa, Tennessee Technological University, and Utah State University, demonstrating an excellent grasp of research and policy directions and needs in environmental engineering.
 He has been involved in a variety of consulting activities on water quality, wastewater treatment and industrial waste management.
-Dr. Middlebrooks has been very active in professional societies and has a substantial list of accomplishments and honors as a Professor of Engineering.
-With 11 books, over 50 sole-authored papers and more than 200 jointly-authored papers and reports, he has an outstanding record of contribution to wastewater and environmental engineering.
-He served on the review panels for the 2000 and 2001 Everglades Reports and provided useful, constructive criticism.
-His breadth of experience and accomplishments placed Dr. Middlebrooks in a unique position to contribute greatly to the review of the 2002 Everglades Consolidated Report.
-His input was sought on water quality (Chapter 4), agricultural BMPs (Chapter 3), Alternative Treatment Technologies (Chapter 4) and Everglades hydrology (Chapter 6).
+Dr. Middlebrooks has been active in professional societies and has a substantial list of accomplishments and honors as a professor of engineering.
+With 11 books, over 50 sole-authored papers and more than 200 jointly authored papers and reports, he has an outstanding record of contribution to wastewater and environmental engineering.
+He served on the review panels for the 2000, 2001 and 2002 Everglades Reports and provided useful, constructive criticism.
+His breadth of experience and accomplishments placed Dr. Middlebrooks in a unique position to contribute greatly to the review of the 2003 Everglades Consolidated Report.
+His input was sought on agricultural BMPs (Chapter 3), Alternative Treatment Technologies (Chapter 4), Everglades hydrology (Chapter 6), and watershed management (Chapter 8).